pranjallk1995/Smart-Recommendation-System/README.md

 # Smart-Recommendation-System
 A recommendation system that recommends products to customers by learning their psychology.

-Important: Dataset was too large to upload, hence not present here.
+Important: Original dataset 'Amazon_Fine_Food_data.csv' was too large to upload, hence not present here.

 1.)
-Get the dataset and make sure the file name is 'Amazon_Fine_Food_data.csv'.
+Get the dataset and make sure the file name is 'Amazon_Fine_Food_data_2.csv'.

 2.)
 Put the dataset and both the code files in the same directory.